Dr H Shercliff, Dr C Barlow and Dr G McShane

 Deformation Processing of Wrought Alloys, Heat treatment (2L, Dr H Shercliff; 3L Dr G McShane)

-- Revision of phase diagrams, phase transformations and TTT diagrams.
+- Revision of phase transformations and TTT diagrams.

 - CCT diagrams and hardenability for steels.

 - Simple modelling of plastic forming processes (stress analysis, and upper bound method).

 - Application to rolling, forging, extrusion, machining of metals; case studies.